altruios/namshubettulpa/public/namshubettulpa/chapters/reset-2.md

 {
-*She walked out the door with two possibilities in her head* `['She had a nervous breakdown' => 'Killed someone and imagined a surreal conversation', 'She was drugged and kidnapped by a crazed charlatan']` ~She was acutely aware in a way she never was before about the structure of her own thoughts~ ~As if she could feel a physical place where they fit in her brain~ ~And just like that, as the bright moonlight hit her~
+*She walked out the door with two possibilities in her head* `['She had a nervous breakdown' => 'Killed someone and imagined a surreal conversation', 'She was drugged and kidnapped by a crazed charlatan...']` ~She was acutely aware in a way she never was before about the structure of her own thoughts~ ~As if she could feel a physical place where they fit in her brain~ ~And just like that, as the bright moonlight hit her~